EpiDiverse/ewas/docs/usage.md

 .nextflow/      # Nextflow cache and history information
 ```

-## Inputs and Outputs
+## SNP Filtering
+It is possible when user run the pipeline with --GEM_Gmodel parameter.
+Please Check this link for more details about fiiltering: http://www.ddocent.com/filtering/

+### `--max_missing`
+Variants that were successfully genotyped in given %[max missing] of individuals  [default: 0.5].
+It can take values from 0 to 1, where 1 means no missing data allowed.

+### `--mac`
+Minor allele count [default: 3]

-### `--input <ARG>` [REQUIRED]
+### `--minQ`
-Specify the path to the ...
+Minimum quality score  [default: 30]

+## Output Filtering

-### `--output <ARG>`
+### `--out_FDR`
-A string that will be used as the name for the output results ...
+Specify the maximum FDR threshold for filtering EWAS post-analysis.  [default: 0.05]

 ## Additional Parameters

+### `--noCpG`
+Disables EWAS analysis in CpG context.
+Note: at least one methylation context is required for analysis. [default: off]

+### `--noCHG`
+Disables EWAS analysis in CHG context.
+Note: at least one methylation context is required for analysis. [default: off]

+### `--noCHH`
+Disables EWAS analysis in CHH context.
+Note: at least one methylation context is required for analysis. [default: off]

+### `--distance`
+User can specify what defines cis and trans regions in the dotplot with Gmodel output. [default: 5000]

+### `--extension`
+User can use the pipeline with different input to the SNP pipeline can submit a directory with eg. .vcf .bcf or *.vcf.gz.

+### `--Emodel_pv`
+User can set the p-value to change blue and red line positions in Manhattan plot from Emodel run.
+[Default: 0.0001]
+It is hardcoded as "1" for the Q-Q plot generation to use all p-values.

+### `--Gmodel_pv`
+User can set the p-value to run Gmodel.
+[Default: 0.0001]

+### `--GxE_pv`
+User can set the p-value to run GxEmodel.
+[Default: 0.0001]

 ### `--debug`
 Specify in order to prevent Nextflow from clearing the work dir cache following a successful pipeline completion. [default: off]

 ### `--version`
-When called with `nextflow run epidiverse/dmr --version` this will display the pipeline version and quit.
+When called with `nextflow run epidiverse/ewas --version` this will display the pipeline version and quit.

 ### `--help`
-When called with `nextflow run epidiverse/dmr --help` this will display the parameter options and quit.
+When called with `nextflow run epidiverse/ewas --help` this will display the parameter options and quit.

 ## Software Dependencies